-Commodities of Empire is a British Academy Research Project, currently based at the University of London’s School of Advanced Study (Centre for Latin American and Caribbean Studies, CLACS).
+Commodities of Empire is a British Academy Research Project, currently based at the University of Birmingham’s Centre for Modern and Contemporary History, in collaboration with the University of London’s Centre for Latin American and Caribbean Studies (CLACS).

 The mutually reinforcing relationship between ‘commodities’ and ’empires’ has long been recognised.
 Over the last six centuries the quest for profits has driven imperial expansion, with the global trade in commodities fuelling the ongoing industrial revolution.
 These ‘commodities of empire’, which became transnationally mobilised in ever larger quantities, included foodstuffs (e.g. wheat, rice, bananas); industrial crops (e.g. cotton, rubber, linseed and palm oils); stimulants (e.g. sugar, tea, coffee, cocoa, tobacco, opium); and ores (e.g. tin, copper, gold, diamonds).
 Their expanded production and global movements brought vast spatial, social, economic and cultural changes to both metropoles and colonies.